LeipeLeon/blog/src/_posts/2023/01/keep_irb_histories_when_running_dip_provision.md

 But everytime I'm running `dip provision` my bash/irb/psql history in shell and such get deleted.

 Therefore docker external volumes FTW.
 These volumes won't be destroyed by the `dip provision` command.

-The only caveat is that you name it properly b/c I've found no way to use the `COMPOSE_PROJECT_NAME` env var. (therefore I'm hardcoding it in the `dip.yml`)
+The only caveat is when you use `COMPOSE_PROJECT_NAME` that you name it properly b/c I've found no way to use the env var in the yaml. (therefore I'm hardcoding it in the `dip.yml`)

 ```yaml
 # docker-compose.yml